 As it turns out, endocannabinoids have a short half-life.
-They are made on demand, when needed, by our body.
-Their role is speculated to be a “fine tuning” of balance in our body.
+They are made on-demand, when needed, by our bodies.
+Their role is speculated to be a “fine-tuning” of balance in our body.

 This is where metabolic enzymes come into the picture.

 The metabolic enzymes FAAH and MAGL break down endocannabinoids after they are used so that our bodies use endocannabinoids when needed, and then disposes of them when they are no longer necessary to promote homeostasis.